-- Keep initial bandage covering your new tattoo on for at least two hours.
+- Keep the initial bandage on for a minimum of two hours.

 - After removing your bandage, you should gently cleanse your new tattoo with an antibacterial, fragrance-free soap (we like Dr. Bronner’s Hemp Baby Unscented, Pure-Castile Soap) and hot water.
-The hot water may cause temporary mild stinging, but will aid in opening pores and killing bacteria for maximum cleansing.
+The hot water may cause temporary mild stinging, but will aid in opening pores for maximum cleansing.

-Naturally antibacterial, antifungal, anticarcinogenic, antimicrobial, anti-inflammatory and free of synthetic chemicals (unlike most ingredients found on drugstore shelves) coconut oil has become an increasingly popular choice of aftercare for all skin types, especially those with hyper-sensitive skin.
+Naturally antibacterial, antifungal, anticarcinogenic, antimicrobial, anti-inflammatory and free of synthetic chemicals (unlike most ingredients found on drugstore shelves) Coconut Oil has become an increasingly popular choice of aftercare for all skin types, especially those with sensitive skin.

 When applied, coconut oil forms a layer which aids in the protection from external bacteria, fungi, parasites, and dust.
 Its natural lipids speed up the healing process by repairing tissues damaged by the process of tattooing.

-In the market for coconut oil — there’s a specific kind you would want to look for.
-Unrefined, virgin coconut oil is superior to the refined type as it is the most natural and nutrient dense, free from heat and chemical processing.
+In the market for coconut oil — there’s a specific kind we want to look for.
+Unrefined, Virgin coconut oil is superior to the refined type as it is the most natural and nutrient dense, free from heat and chemical processing.

-The process of tattooing impedes our skin’s natural production of oil, which is why it is very important to moisturize your new tattoo regularly.
+The process of tattooing impedes our skin’s natural production of oil, which is why it is important to moisturize your new tattoo on a semi-regular basis.
 There’s not an exact science to the amount of times you should be applying your aftercare.
 No matter what, it’s best to listen to your body.
-Whenever your tattoo is feeling particularly parched, or itchy — you can rub on a small amount of coconut oil.
+Whenever your tattoo is feeling particularly parched, stretched, or itchy — you can rub on a small amount of coconut oil.
 Keep in mind that coconut oil will take a bit longer to absorb, and a little goes a long way.

 Sunblock and sunscreens are typically not formulated to protect wounds like a fresh tattoo.
-You will feel your fresh tattoo burning if it’s exposed to sunlight.
-If you must be out in the sun, keep it completely covered with sun-protective clothing at all times!
+You will feel your new tattoo burning if it’s exposed to sunlight.
+If you must be out in the sun, keep it completely covered with clothing at all times.

 While in the healing phase, it is common for your tattoo to seep excess plasma, fluid, and ink — which may stick to sheets, blankets, or clothing.
 If you can sleep with your tattoo exposed, that would be best.
 To be safe, you can place a clean thin towel between you and the sheets.
-If in the morning your tattoo is stuck to fabric, this is no cause for alarm.
+If upon waking you notice your tattoo is stuck to fabric, this is no cause for alarm.
 Don’t peel it off!
 Instead, take the fabric with you to the shower and wet it off with cool or lukewarm water.

 Opt for showers instead of baths for 2-3 weeks as submerging a new tattoo in standing water may expose open skin to unwanted bacteria.
 This means no baths, pools, jacuzzis, lakes, ponds or quick dips in the ocean.

 Some symptoms might raise concerns when it comes to your new tattoo.
-You don’t have to be worried about every single signal your body emits, but a few of them should alarm you.
+You don’t have to be worried about every single signal your body emits, but a few of them are worth talking about here.